DataScienceSpecialization/courses/02_RProgramming/announcements.md

 The Programming Assignment is challenging and so I encourage you to start early if you have the chance.
 It requires you to explore some of the more interesting aspects of the R language, including taking advantage of the scoping rules to implement state preservation in R objects.

 Note that the programming assignment this week is implemented as a <b>Peer Assessment</b> so you will not see it listed under the Programming Assignments section.
+Please go to the Peer Assessment section of the course to find the assignment instructions.

 Best of luck!